markjamesm/zoltan/README.md

 # Zoltan

-Zoltan is a polyphonic browser-based synthesizer written in Javascript using React.
+Zoltan is a polyphonic browser-based synthesizer written in Javascript using the [reactronica](https://github.com/unkleho/reactronica) library.
 The project is currently in the early alpha stages, so expect breaking changes to be frequent.
+You can try the [live demo here]() which is built from the master branch.

 ## Screenshot

 ![Zoltan music Synthesizer screenshot](/screenshot.jpg)

+## Libraries Used
+* Reactronic

 ## Available Scripts